RGomes98/ClassNameExtractor/README.md

 ## Features

-- **Code Format Support:** Extract classnames from HTML, JSX, or JSX with CSS modules.
+- **Code Format Support:** Extract class names from HTML, JSX, or JSX with CSS modules.
 - **Module Import:** Specify the module import name when dealing with JSX and CSS modules.
 - **Efficiency Boost:** Streamline your workflow by automating the extraction process.
 - **User-Friendly Interface:** Simple and intuitive, making it easy for developers to integrate into their workflow.